sceenius/DigLifePortal/README.md

 ## Implementation
 We are developing this portal with a [Vue JavaScript frontend](https://vuejs.org/) using the [CodeSandBox online IDE](https://codesandbox.io/).
 CodeSandBox can be forked to allow multiple parties to co-develop the application.
 As a single owner, make sure to commit your work to GitHub before changing machines and refresh the code on new machines.
+There is also a live-coding feature to allow multiple parties edit the code concurrently in realtime.

 ### Structure and guides
 https://itnext.io/how-to-structure-a-vue-js-project-29e4ddc1aeeb (all in /src)